Be Prepared For Your Kitchen Remodel Project

 #6 Be Candid About Your Budget

 Talking about your kitchen remodel project should include a truthful discussion about budget.
-Be honest with yourself about what you can actually afford to spend on a new kitchen.
+Be honest with yourself about what you can actually afford to spend on your kitchen remodel project.
 This will also help your designer when making decisions about where to spend and where to make cuts.

 A good designer can help you get your dream kitchen and keep it within budget.
 An experienced designer has the know-how to stretch your dollars as far as they’ll go.